MarkJohnstoneGitHub/VBA-Library/scr/DataTypes/README.md

     - [UInt32Static.cls](https://github.com/MarkJohnstoneGitHub/VBA-Library/blob/main/scr/DataTypes/UInt32Static.cls)

-For Win32 the VBA Decimal data type is used for the Multiply, Divide and DivRem math operations and results converted to an unsigned 32-bit integer.
+For Win32 the VBA Currency data type is used for the Multiply, Divide and DivRem math operations and results converted to an unsigned 32-bit integer.
 Win64 uses the LongLong type for math operations and results converted to an unsigned 32-bit integer.

+**Version 1.4 March 21, 2023 ULong32.cls  **

+- Performance improvements to math functions, Add, Subtract, Multiply, Divide and DivRem.

+- Updated Parsing function to support Hex and Octal string literals.

+- Updated CreateSaturating function to truncate decimals as per .Net 7.0 behaviour.

 @TODO